 What is an insured closing letter and why am I paying for it?

 The fee for the letter is a pass-through cost to the borrower like the lender’s title insurance policy.
-At this juncture in time, Maryland and Virginia are not requiring the additional fee.

 For further information, feel free to contact Catherine Schmitt.